delvedor/hpagent/README.md

     .end()
 ```

-You can also pass custom options intended only for the proxy CONNECT request with the `proxyConnectOptions` option,
+You can also pass custom options intended only for the proxy CONNECT request with the `proxyRequestOptions` option,
 such as headers or `tls.connect()` options:

 ```js